NFL Betting Odds at AZ Sportsbooks

 The Arizona Cardinals may have finished 8-8 and missed the playoffs during the 2020 season, but there were so many bright moments that the future is looking good.
 There were highs in 2020 (wins over the Seattle Seahawks and San Francisco 49ers) and there were lows (losses to the Seahawks and the 49ers … and the Detroit Lions), but the Cards came out every week and gave it their all.

-With legal sports betting about to arrive in the Grand Canyon State, you could also get in on the fun by placing some bets.
-Let’s cover what you need to know about NFL odds at Arizona sportsbooks, including NFL playoff odds, NFL MVP odds, and more.
+With legal sports betting in Arizona you can now bet on your favorite NFL teams every week.
+Below we’ll show you all you need to know about NFL odds at Arizona sportsbooks, including NFL playoff odds, MVP odds, and more.
 You’ll also find information on betting on the NFL and explanations for new bettors.

-Below you’ll find the odds feeds for various NFL games, and the numbers will update to keep pace with what the online sportsbooks have listed.
-You’ll find moneyline, point spread, and totals odds and can use this as a research tool and to shop for the best lines.
+Below you’ll find the latest odds for this week’s NFL games.
+The numbers will update as the online sportsbooks have them listed.
+You’ll find NFL moneyline, NFL point spreads, and NFL totals odds and can use this as a research tool and to shop for the best lines.
 Click on any odds to go right to the sportsbook, claim your bonus and start betting.